patroni/patroni/README.rst

     -  *recovery\_conf*: additional configuration settings written to recovery.conf when configuring follower.
         -  *parameters*: list of configuration settings for Postgres.
 Many of these are required for replication to work.

-    -  *create_replica_methods*: an ordered list of the create methods for turning a patroni node into a new replica.
+    -  *create\_replica\_methods*: an ordered list of the create methods for turning a patroni node into a new replica.
        "basebackup" is the default method; other methods are assumed to refer to scripts, each of which is configured as its own config item.

-    -  *{replica_method}* for each create_replica_method other than basebackup, you would add a configuration section of the same name.
+    -  *replica\_method* for each create_replica_method other than basebackup, you would add a configuration section of the same name.
 At a minimum, this should include "command" with a full path to the actual script to be executed.
 Other configuration parameters will be passed along to the script in the form "parameter=value".